TerryWang11/grocery-delivery-management-system/README.md

 ### Two interesting webpages
 #### 1. Customers management page:
-This page can be used to view all customer information, retrieve certain customers and their order history by specific criteria, delete and update customer information.
-For example, when you fill in some conditions and click the search button, the database will join the three tables including
+This page enables the user to manage all the data regarding the customers, which contains the following five functions:

+1. View All Customers Info

+   Click the 'view' button, it will fetch couple of important columns in terms of customer by calling 'SELECT...FROM...'
+SQL syntax and display as a table.

+2. Search Customer & Order Histroy

+   This function enables the manager to search a certain customers' information and their order history.
+It is done by using the *SELECT...FROM...LEFT OUTER JOIN...ON...WHERE...* SQL syntax, columns with nonempty inputs will be added to the *WHERE...* conditions.

+3. Update Customer

+   This function enables the manager to modify and update a specific customer's information, achieved by calling *UPDATE ...
+SET* plus the updated data of some attributes, read from the input boxes.

+4. Delete Customer

+   The manager is able to delete a specific customer by inputting *customer_id*.
+Then *DELETE FROM ...* will be executed in all the tables containing *customer_id*.

+5. Create Customer

+   When a order is placed by a new customer, it needs to be added to our database, the manager can do this using this function.
+It is done by using the *INSERT INTO ...
+VALUES( ... )* SQL syntax.

-[customers], [member_customers] and [orders_place] and filter out the information that meets the conditions.
-This feature is very useful because it can help managers quickly find a customer's purchase history for checking or understanding the customer's shopping habits.
+I think "Search Customer & Order Histroy" function is very useful, because it can help managers quickly find a customer's purchase history for checking or understanding the customer's shopping habits.

 #### 2. Orders manegement page
 This page enables the user to manage all the data regarding the orders, which contains the following five functions: